tompazourek/Colourful/docs/topic-changes-v2-v3.md

 ## New documentation

 As part of the v3 release, there was also a bigger focus on documentation.
 As a result of that, there are now more detailed documentation topics.
-See the [documentation home page](README.md) for links.

 ## Many new helper classes